 That’s great news for businesses who’ve simplified the online buying process to support customer acquisition and retention, but for the traditional sales representative, the outlook may seem grim.

-In fact, Forrester projects that as many as 1 million B2B sales positions will be lost by 2020 due to the growth of ecommerce.
+In fact, Forrester projects that as many as 1 million B2B sales positions will be lost by the end of this year due to the growth of ecommerce.

 Scared yet?
 Well, we certainly hope not.